PyZhang-Bio/ANNEVO/README.md

 ANNEVO is free for non-commercial use by academic, government, and non-profit/not-for-profit institutions.
 A commercial version of the software is available and licensed through Xi'an Jiaotong University.
 For more information, please contact with Pengyu Zhang (pengyuzhang@stu.xjtu.edu.cn) or Kai Ye (kaiye@xjtu.edu.cn).

 ## Installation
-We recommend using the conda virtual environment to install ANNEVO.
+We recommend using the conda virtual environment to install ANNEVO (Platform: Linux).
 ```bash
 # Get the source code
 git clone https://github.com/PyZhang-Bio/ANNEVO.git